Mahatma Hansraj

-Mahatama Hansraj (19 April 1864 – 14 November 1938) was an Indian educationist and a follower of Arya Samaj movement founder, Swami Dayanand.
+Hansraj (19 April 1864 – 14 November 1938) was an Indian educationist and a follower of Arya Samaj movement founder, Swami Dayanand.
 He founded, with Gurudatta Vidhyarthi, the Dayanand Anglo-Vedic Schools System (D.A.V.) in Lahore on 1 June 1886, where the first D.A.V. school was set up in memory of Dayanand who had died three years earlier.

 He was also a compatriot of freedom fighter Lala Lajpat Rai.
 Hansraj served as the principal of D.A.V.
 College for 25 years, and committed the rest of his life in social service.
 A number of Dayanand Anglo-Vedic educational institutions were established.
 Today D.A.V. runs over 900 colleges, schools, professional and technical institutions.

 Early life and education

 Hansraj was born in Bajwara, Hoshiarpur district, Punjab, British India into a Punjabi Hindu Khatri family on 19 April 1864.
 His father died before Hansraj was 19 and thereafter he was looked after and educated by his elder brother named as Mulkhraja.
 Subsequently his family moved to Lahore where he joined a missionary school.
 Meanwhile, he heard the lecture of Swami Dayanand and this changed his life course forever.
 He went on to complete his Bachelor of Arts (B.A.) degree with excellent marks.